Surgical Correction of Calcaneal and Ankle Malunions

 Subtalar Joint Preparation and Distraction

 - Joint Distraction: Insert a lamina spreader posteriorly within the subtalar joint and expand it fully.
+Alternatively, a Hintermann retractor can be utilized.

 - Fluoroscopic Verification: Verify the distraction under fluoroscopy to determine the exact height restoration required.
 The talar head must align anatomically with the navicular.
 This alignment indicates the successful restoration of the medial column, the normal angle of talar declination, and the talocalcaneal angle.

 Surgical Warning: Avoid placing a femoral distractor medially.
-It is cumbersome and significantly less effective than direct intraarticular distraction.
-Furthermore, strictly avoid incising the deltoid ligament from inside the subtalar joint; doing so renders the joint highly unstable and may result in catastrophic overdistraction of the bone graft.
+It is cumbersome, frequently damages the medial neurovascular bundle, and is significantly less effective than direct intraarticular distraction.
+Furthermore, strictly avoid incising the deltoid ligament from inside the subtalar joint; doing so renders the joint highly unstable and may result in catastrophic overdistraction of the bone graft and subsequent talar avascular necrosis.

 Bone Grafting and Defect Management

-When anatomic alignment is confirmed radiographically, measure the dimensions of the intraarticular defect with a sterile ruler.
+When anatomic alignment is confirmed radiographically, measure the dimensions of the intraarticular defect with a sterile metal ruler.

 - Autograft Contouring: Contour the previously excised lateral wall fragment to match the measured defect.
+If structural allograft (e.g., tricortical iliac crest or femoral head) is required due to insufficient autograft volume, shape it precisely using an oscillating saw.

-- Graft Placement: Place this autograft bone block within the distracted joint.
+- Graft Placement: Place this structural bone block within the distracted joint.
 The bone can be folded over on itself to obtain additional height if necessary.
 It is imperative that the graft completely fills the subtalar joint, as the height of the lateral calcaneus (and the graft) is usually equal to the width of the posterior facet.

 - Medial Tightness: If the joint remains excessively tight medially, place additional lamina spreaders in the sinus tarsi and the posterior facet of the subtalar joint to achieve balanced distraction.